lucapette/website/content/archive/_index.md

     parent: writing
 ---

-All my public writing in order of publication.
+My public writing in order of publication date.